Work Package 3: Intergovernmental Return Frameworks

 - Address social media’s dual role in resistance and information-sharing.

-- Include returnees and civil society in policymaking.
+- Include returnees and civil society for more inclusive policymaking.

 - Shift narratives from security to development-oriented approaches.